 Wednesday, April 1st 2020, 6:56 am - The colour of your plastic matters!
 Many peeople don't realize that black plastic cannot be recycled.

-“The reason is that the machine that sorts the recycling, is looking at the plastics on a conveyor belt, and it cannot tell the difference between a black plastic and the black conveyor belt itself,” says Keith Brooks of Environmental Defence.
+“The reason is that the machine that sorts the recycling is looking at the plastics on a conveyor belt, and it cannot tell the difference between a black plastic and the black conveyor belt itself,” says Keith Brooks of Environmental Defence.

 If you have been recycling black plastic, chances are it’s ending up in a landfill or incinerated.

-Clearly Canada needs a plan to tackle this issue.
 While currently there is no overnight fix, a recycling revamp looks to be on the agenda.

-“We are taking action to improve the recycling across the province of Ontario”, says Gary Wheeler spokesperson for the Ontario Ministry of the Environment, Conservation and Parks.
+“We are taking action to improve the recycling across the province of Ontario”, said Gary Wheeler spokesperson for the Ontario Ministry of the Environment, Conservation and Parks.
 “There are plans to transition the blue box program by 2023,” he adds.

 The new approach will provide people with an easy to follow list of materials that can be recycled.
 Their hopes are to make recycling more understandable for people in Ontario.